matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/001 Block Ciphers.md

 **Monoalphabetic Cipher**
 An algorithm that only uses one set of substitution or transposition.
+This is mapping one letter in the plaintext to exactly one letter in the ciphertext.
 Examples:
 1. One of the first methods was tattooing or stensiling a message into a person's head.
 2. 1900 BC the first encrypted messages
 3. 100-44 BC The Caesar Cipher is the first monoalphabetic cipher.